-We offer programs for Toddlers, Pre-3’s and 3 to 5’s programs.
-Our Co-op has a strong history with many returning parents, children and teachers.
-The opportunity to spend time with our children in a preschool setting and watch their development along with their peers is a treasured experience.
-Many long lasting relationships between children and between parents have started at Broadview Co-op.
+Broadview Co-op is a well established, community co-op preschool offering programs for Toddler, Pre-3, 3 to 5, and Pre-K families.
+Our Co-op has a strong history with many returning parents, children, and teachers.
+Our parents treasure the opportunity to spend time with their children in a preschool setting and be a valuable part of their education.
+Many long-lasting relationships between children and between parents have started at Broadview Co-op.

 Our teachers and parents work to provide an interesting and meaningful learning experience for our preschoolers using the emergent curriculum model.

-Field Trips are an important part of Broadview's commitment to learning.
+Field trips are an important part of Broadview's commitment to learning.
 These opportunities allow for children to learn outside of the classroom and experience “hands on” activities.
-Previous field trips have included visits to: a pumpkin farm, a grocery store, a fire station, Seattle Tilth, the Zoo and Carkeek park.
+Previous field trips included visits to a pumpkin farm, grocery store, fire station, Seattle Tilth, Woodland Park Zoo, and Carkeek Park.

 When you first meet Teacher Charlotte, she is quick to tell anyone over 3-feet-tall that it might take a little time to remember their name.
 If you’re a child, she’s likely to remember your name on the first try.
 If you watch her a little longer you’ll realize why she’s been teaching co-op preschool at Broadview for 17 years, where she currently instructs our younger age groups.
 Her passion for the children’s growth is evident in everything she does.
 She paraphrases Will Rogers with her own line that states, “I never met a child I didn’t like.”